-As it is explained, the low workplace-resilient firms are riskier (Daadmehr, 2024) due to the impact of COVID-19 on the real part of the economy.
+As it is explained, the low workplace-resilient firms are riskier (Daadmehr, 2024) due to the impact of the exogenous COVID-19 pandemic.
 Risky industries with limited access to external debt financing (e.g. Computer Equipment or Chemicals) require even higher ICRs to be considered creditworthy and financially stable.
 The third panel of Figure 10 exhibits the persistent higher ICR for low workplace-resilient firms which are riskier during all periods of the COVID-19 outbreak (Daadmehr, 2024) and suggests that such workplace riskiness can be amplified by the impact of ICR.
+The results in Section 6 empirically prove such significant amplifications in exogenous dividend growth.
+The novel asset pricing model and the solution in Section 5, reveal how such significant amplification affects expected returns.